howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 </Instruction>

-Here, you're using mock data for now to make sure the component setup works.
+Here, you're using local mock data for now to make sure the component setup works.
 You'll soon replace this with some actual data loaded from the server - patience, young Padawan!

 <Instruction>